ancoleman/prisma-access-config-exporter/README.md

 ### Use Cases
+* Exporting configuration
-* Exporting configuration for auditing purposes
+  * For auditing purposes
-* Exporting configuration for moving configuration between different CSP accounts
+  * For moving configuration between different CSP accounts
+  * Generating Documentation
 * What it is NOT used for:
   * Exporting configuration for backup purposes
   * Exporting configuration for disaster recovery purposes